Air Conditioner Recharge Kit for Home: Is DIY Safe or a Costly Mistake?

 Why Home AC Systems Are Not Designed for DIY Recharging

-When a Recharge Kit Might Be Considered
+When a Recharge Setup Might Be Used

 Common Signs Your AC Is Low on Refrigerant